Clinical Studies on Curcumin & Chronic tension

 • Professional Member, American Herbalists Guild (AHG)

-• Board Certified in Botanical Medicine, AANP
+• Board Certified in Botanical herbal infusion, AANP

 • Licensed Naturopathic Physician, Washington State